Single vs joint life insurance

 If a relationship breaks down, it's possible that an insurance provider would not be able to divide a joint life policy into two single policies.

 If you claimed against a joint life policy, the surviving person would be left without life cover under that policy.
 Applying for life insurance later in life can be expensive because premiums increase with age.
-If health deteriorates it may become more difficult to obtain cover.
+If your health deteriorates it may become more difficult to obtain cover.

 As you work through your options, you can get a good idea of how much cover you might need with our Life Insurance Calculator.